DJ LeMahieu Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in the league.
+- The 7.4 strikeouts per nine innings put together by the Athletics pitching staff ranks last in the league.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (7.25).
+- The Athletics' 7.31 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender 58 total home runs at a rate of 1.7 per game (second-most in the league).
+- Athletics pitchers combine to give up 64 total home runs at a rate of 1.7 per game (most in baseball).

-- Sears makes the start for the Athletics, his seventh of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- Muller (1-2 with a 6.62 ERA and 21 strikeouts in 34 2/3 innings pitched) makes the start for the Athletics, his eighth of the season.

-- The left-hander last appeared on Thursday against the Seattle Mariners, when he went six scoreless innings while giving up four hits.
+- In his last appearance on Saturday against the Kansas City Royals, the left-hander tossed 5 1/3 innings, allowing five earned runs while surrendering eight hits.

-- In six games this season, the 27-year-old has an ERA of 5.06, with 9.6 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 25-year-old has amassed a 6.62 ERA and 5.6 strikeouts per nine innings across seven games this season, while allowing a batting average of .343 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.